affinda/affinda-python/docs/models.md

 :vartype file: IO
 :ivar url: URL to download the invoice.
 :vartype url: str
-:ivar identifier: A random string that uniquely identify the resource.
+:ivar identifier: Deprecated in favor of ``customIdentifier``.
 :vartype identifier: str
+:ivar custom_identifier: Specify a custom identifier for the document if you need one, not required to be unique.
+:vartype custom_identifier: str
 :ivar file_name: Optional filename of the file.
 :vartype file_name: str
 :ivar wait: If "true" (default), will return a response only after processing has completed.
 If